romanzaikin/OllyDbg-v1.10-With-Best-Plugins-And-Immunity-Debugger-theme-/README.md

 ==========================
 Configuration
 ==========================
-1) Downlaod the zip file or clone
+1) Downlaod the zip file or clone.

-2) Extract the file to C:\OllyDbg (or any other place you want)
+2) Extract the file to C:\OllyDbg (or any other place you want).

-3) Open ollydbg.ini
+3) Open ollydbg.ini.

 4) Replace all "C:\new odbg110" to your Extract path "C:\OllyDbg".

-5) Run OLLYDBG.EXE and have a Happy reversing
+5) Run OLLYDBG.EXE and have a Happy reversing.

 Thanks :)